anboto/Anboto/README.md

   * U++ParentFolder/upp/bazaar
   * ...
   * U++ParentFolder/Anboto
 * Go to U++ folder (normally 'upp') and open uppsrc.var with a text editor like Notepad.
+  * In Windows, it will be in upp folder
+  * In Linux, it will be in upp/.config/u++/theide
-You will get something like:
+* uppsrc.var will contain something like:
 <pre>
 UPP    = "U++ParentFolder/upp/uppsrc";
 OUTPUT = "U++ParentFolder/upp/out";